 HTML (Hypertext Markup Language) is a text-based approach to describing how content contained within an HTML file is structured.
 This markup tells a web browser how to display text, images and other forms of multimedia on a webpage.

 HTML is a formal recommendation by the World Wide Web Consortium (W3C) and is generally adhered to by all major web browsers, including both desktop and mobile web browsers.
 HTML5 is the latest version of the specification.

-An HTML element always has an opening tag, content in the middle and a closing tag.
+HTML elements always have opening tags, content in the middle and closing tags.
 Attributes can provide additional information about the element and are included in the opening tag.
 Elements can be described in one of two ways: